Home » Food » Healthy Staples » Herbs & Spices

 • 1 tablespoon freshly chopped = 1 teaspoon of crumbled dry or ¼ teaspoon ground dry

-Tips and preparation
+Tips and Preparation

 • Consider drying your own herbs and spices.
 If you buy or grow an excess of a fresh herb, hang it to dry.